-The Inter-governmental Panel on Climate Change invites applications from students from developing countries for its 2012 scholarship in climate change.
-The aim of the IPCC Scholarship Programme is to build capacity in the understanding and management of climate change in developing countries through providing opportunities for young scientists from developing countries to undertake studies that would not be possible without the intervention of the Fund.
+The aim of the IPCC Scholarship Programme is to build capacity in the understanding and management of climate change in developing countries.
+This is achieved by providing opportunities for young scientists to undertake studies that would not be possible without the intervention of the Fund.

 How to Apply

 To apply, please register via the application portal https://apps.ipcc.ch/scholarship/

 You will need to complete and upload the following

 - A provisional budget; and

 - Proof of completion of at least one year of PhD studies or proof of initial work as a post-doctoral researcher.